pranay7293/BrickOut/README.md

 # BrickOut
+## BrickOut - Shoot the Ball
- BrickOut - Break the Bricks
+Break the Bricks Clone with 4 Levels.

+## How to Play: